Gabardone/MiniRex/README.md

 publisher source, so it has to be a class instead of a struct.
 - Dispatch adapters, both for subscription and for update callbacks, so it's easy to build publishers that bridge components operating on different dispatch queues.
+- A Task for URL Data downloads.
+Feed it a URL, then subscribe to the returned Task to initiate the download.

 ## Contributing Ideas
 While this framework is not based on particularly revolutionary ideas, I would love for it to be useful to a wide variety of developers.
 If you